How to Install Low Voltage Landscape Lighting: Wiring Guide

 The Hub Wiring Technique for Balancing Lighting Loads

 Instead of a simple “daisy chain” where fixtures are wired one after the other, the hub wiring technique provides superior results.
-This method involves running a main, heavy-gauge cable to a central point (the “hub”) and then running smaller, separate wires to small groups of fixtures.
-This star or hub-and-spoke layout is the most effective way of balancing lighting loads and ensuring that each fixture receives nearly identical voltage for uniform brightness.
+This method involves running a main, heavy‑gauge cable to a central point (the “hub”) and then running smaller, separate wires to small groups of fixtures.
+This star or hub‑and‑spoke layout is an effective way of balancing lighting loads and ensuring that each fixture receives nearly identical voltage for uniform brightness.

 Leveraging a Multi-Tap Transformer